 Program Enrollment and Degree Data

-Official fall term Engineering student enrollment (by headcount) for the preceding four academic years and degrees conferred during each of those years available here.
+Official fall term Engineering student enrollment (by headcount) for the preceding five academic years and degrees conferred during each of those years available here.

 What about accreditation?